Devankar-iitP/Code-Verdict/README.md

     ```bash
       git clone https://github.com/Devankar-iitP/Code_Verdict.git
     ```

 - Great, now let's get inside the Code_Verdict folder in your current directory
   ```bash
       cd code_Verdict
   ```

 - Install all the requirements needed.
 Don't worry, it's quite simple  ^_^
   ```python
     pip install -r requirements.txt
   ```

 - Let's create our docker container now...
   ```docker
     docker-compose up -d
   ```

-- After complete download, head over to the Docker Desktop application inside your local machine
+- After the download is completed, head over to the Docker Desktop application inside your local machine
   - Press Windows key and type **"Docker Desktop"** in search bar to open

 - You will observe something like this inside the app
   ![image](https://github.com/Devankar-iitP/Code_Verdict/assets/118092124/6e0a4008-5b16-479b-b41d-753d5bd02aae)
   In Images section, you will observe there are 2 images created named postgres which is our database and code_verdict-web which contains whole django app.

   - If your container appears to be orange like below
     ![image](https://github.com/Devankar-iitP/Code_Verdict/assets/118092124/b089a09d-d491-4808-85bc-26c3b15c8e0e)